Justin-Kwan/bit-image/readme.md

 #### Directly Upload Image Files

-Let's now upload our image files directly to AWS S3.
+You are able to directly upload your images to AWS S3.
 Only 5 images should be uploaded at a time to our provided image upload URLs.
-We will then notify the Bit-image after every 5 image uploads (to prevent blocking the web-server and potential memory usage bottlenecks).
+Bit-image should be notified after every 5 image uploads (to prevent blocking the web-server and potential memory usage bottlenecks).

 This process can be easily automated with a client-side implementation.